 Why do I do this?
 I do it for the same reason I have a vegetable garden.
 It takes me away from the constant barrage of negative news and the heavy lifting of what I must do to keep my business going.
 It’s the same reason other people play golf, participate in a local softball game, spend time with young people or work in their flower garden.
 It makes me feel grounded and it provides a peaceful center from which to do my more mundane but necessary tasks.

-I think we all need to figure out a way to take a few moments and ground ourselves.
-It’s very healthy.
+I think we all need to figure out a way to take a few moments and find ways to ground ourselves.
+Grounding ourselves is very healthy.